Female Dogs in Heat

 Even if you can’t pinpoint your dog entering oestrous to the day, there are a few signs to indicate that the heat phase is underway.
 Caution should be exercised at the very latest when bleeding becomes more watery and your female dog remains standing when males attempt to make a pass.
 In this situation, you generally still have enough time to separate the two dogs from one another.
 Very few males pounce on the female straight away, but instead begin with “foreplay”.
 However, there are of course others that get down to business quickly – in such cases, your timely intervention is required.
 Order your female dog to sit and stand behind her.
 Hold the male dog at a distance and wait until its owner takes it away on its lead.

-In order to avoid such stressful situations from the outset, you should be aware of a few things during the heat phase.
-Go out for walks at times when there are as few dogs around as possible and avoid parks or open spaces where you know there are lots of dog running around (off the lead).
+In order to avoid such situations from the outset, you should be aware of a few things during the heat phase.
+Go out for walks at times when there are as few dogs around as possible.
+Avoid parks or open spaces where you know there are lots of dog running around (off the lead).
 Only let your female off her lead during the heat phase if she follows you faithfully and put the lead back on as soon as another dog approaches you.
 As well, try to distract her on walks with intensive games.
 At home, ensure that the love-crazed dogs in your neighbourhood have a hard time entering your property.
-You're best off keeping the house doors and garden gates closed.
+You’re best off keeping the house doors and garden gates closed.

 Do I need heat diapers/dog nappies?